Speeedo83/Dell-Inspiron-5491-2in1-Hakintosh/README.md

 For the 2 DVMT values you have to go to the SaSetup menu and enter.
 Look The picture and set:
 ![DVTM](./Screenshot/DVTM.png)
+save with ctrl + w and to exit alt + q and you will have the suitable DVMT values to the igpu

 ## Color profile icc with SpiderX Datacolor Pro (Standard ambient light) Screen brightness 80%